-301 In the hopping example with contact distance uncertainty, the ERM alone produced higher average foot height with increasing uncertainty, up to an average of 0.46m at our highest value of uncertainty ($\sigma = 0.5$ 302 m).
-Introducing chance constraints, however, reduced the foot height and reduced the distance at which 303 the contact normal forces were nonzero, and the decrease in foot height trended with decreasing the risk 304 305 parameters θ , β (Figure 6B,C).
-Across all uncertainties and risk parameters, the chance constraints tended to reduce foot height as the risk parameters decreased, and the range of foot heights generated by the risk 306 parameters tended to increase with increasing uncertainty (Figure 7B), although there are exceptions which 307 could be due to the highly nonlinear and nonconvex nature of the problem.
-However, we note that neither 308 the ERM nor the chance constraints had much effect on the optimized reaction forces; in this example, the 309 effects were limited mainly to the contact distance.
-By using the merit score, we also observed that the 310 contact distance infeasibility decreased with both decreasing uncertainty and decreasing the risk parameters 311 (Figure 7A).
-While the reference case provides a lower bound for the infeasibility, as it did in the block 312 example, in this example the ERM only trajectory was not strictly the upper bound for all uncertainties, 313 although this may be due to the presence of multiple local minima in the optimization.
-314
+In the hopping example with contact distance uncertainty, the ERM alone produced higher average foot height with increasing uncertainty, up to an average of 0.46 m at our highest value of uncertainty ( $\sigma = 0.5$ m).
+However, the ERM also allows contact forces to be applied at a nonzero distance from the expected terrain; such motion plans are not physically realizable on the expected terrain, and could be dangerous to execute on real robots because the robot may expect a large force when one is not provided by the environment.
+Introducing chance constraints, however, reduced the foot height and reduced the distance at which the contact normal forces were nonzero, and the decrease in foot height trended with decreasing the risk parameters $\theta$ , $\beta$ (Figures 6B,C).
+Across all uncertainties and risk parameters, the chance constraints tended to reduce foot height as the risk parameters decreased, and the range of foot heights generated by the risk parameters tended to increase with increasing uncertainty (Figure 7B), although there are exceptions which could be due to the highly nonlinear and nonconvex nature of the problem.
+However, we note that the chance constraints do not completely eliminate the force-at-a-distance effect introduced by the ERM; only in the strict case where $\theta = \beta = 0.5$ , the chance constraints eliminate force-at-a-distance from the expected terrain.
+Thus, although the chance constraints reduce the contact infeasibility, unless the risk bounds are made sufficiently close to 0.5, the planned motions could still be dangerous to execute.
+Nonetheless, by bringing the foot closer to the expected terrain, the chance constraints reduce the risk associated with expecting a large force at a distance from the terrain, as the robot would need to accelerate the foot over a shorter distance to make contact compared to the larger distance prescribed using the ERM only.
+Finally, we note that neither the ERM nor the ERM with chance constraints had much effect on the optimized reaction forces; in this example, the effects were limited mainly to the contact distance.

+By using the merit score, we also observed that the contact distance infeasibility decreased with both decreasing uncertainty and decreasing the risk parameters (Figure 7A).
+While the reference case provides a lower bound for the infeasibility, as it did in the block example, in this example the ERM only trajectory was not strictly the upper bound for all uncertainties, although this may be due to the presence of multiple local minima in the optimization.

-6 DISCUSSION AND CONCLUSIONS
+6 DISCUSSION AND CONCLUSION

-315 In this work we proposed a novel framework for accounting for contact uncertainty in trajectory 316 optimization.
-As previously explored, the ERM cost represents a robust contact-averse objective but 317 also results in infeasible trajectories as the contact uncertainty grows (Drnach and Zhao, 2021).
-Here 318 we developed chance complementarity constraints to convert the stochastic constraints into deterministic 319 constraints and showed that the chance constraints can mediate a trade-off between feasibility and robustness
+In this work we proposed a novel framework for accounting for contact uncertainty in TO.
+As previously explored, the ERM cost represents a robust contact-averse objective but also results in infeasible trajectories as the contact uncertainty grows (Drnach and Zhao, 2021).
+Here we developed chance complementarity constraints to convert the stochastic constraints into deterministic constraints and showed that the chance constraints can mediate a trade-off between feasibility and robustness by changing the risk bounds $\theta$ and $\beta$ .
+The improved feasibility is achieved because the chance constraints limit the region of allowable solutions to the ERM to those near the non-negative $m_F$ and z axes, i.e., the solution set of the nonstochastic complementarity constraints; moreover, as the risk bounds are decreased, the allowable set approaches